The Firm

 Beck founded Boundary Stone Capital to produce and preserve family-sized rental housing in Washington, D.C. under long-term agency debt — a structural commitment to stewardship rather than resale.

-18+ years
+17 years

-Market focus
+Multifamily focus

 How we operate